-The vertical water smoker is also known as a stick burner or offset barrel smoker.
-They are shaped like an upright bullet, easy to use and consider top notch by serious competition BBQ cooks.
-The water smoker is about the size of a kettle grill but its unique design of thermodynamics means they can easily hold temperatures of 225 to 250 degrees.
+The vertical water smoker is shaped like an upright bullet, easy to use, and consider top-notch by serious competition BBQ cooks.
+The water smoker is about the size of a kettle grill but its unique design of thermodynamics means it can easily hold temperatures of 225 to 250 degrees.

-The most unique characteristics of this smoker is its water pan.
+The most unique characteristic of this smoker is its water pan.
 This keeps food moist even after 10+ hours of smoking.
 It is made up of three sections.
-The cook chamber; this begins just above the water bowl and extend into the top part; it has a wire grill and a dome-shaped lid to capture the smoke and heat.
+The cooking chamber; begins just above the water bowl and extends into the top part; it has a wire grill and a dome-shaped lid to capture the smoke and heat.

-The water chamber is the mid-section, it is a large cylindrical part that has a door so that your able to add wood or charcoal as well as a water bowl that is positioned between the grill and fuel.
-This bowl can also catch any drippings from the meat and prevent a flare up.
+The water chamber is the mid-section, it is a large cylindrical part that has a door so that you are able to add wood or charcoal as well as a water bowl that is positioned between the grill and fuel.
+This bowl can also catch any drippings from the meat and prevent a flare-up.
 The bottom is the firebox, this is a strong metal bowl with a grate to the bottom, it has your fuel.

-All electric smoker comes with a digital panel which allow you to control the temperature on it or by WI-FI or remote control.
+Most-electric smoker comes with a digital panel which allows you to control the temperature on it or by WI-FI or remote control.
 This also allows you to set and forget which is great if you don’t have time to tend to a fire.

-The acceptance of this type of smokers is on the upsurge after numerous BBQ pitmasters began using them for competition barbecue.
+The acceptance of this type of smoker is on the upsurge after numerous BBQ pitmasters began using them for competition barbecue.